 Insadong: Take subway line 1, 3, or 5 and get off at Jongno 3-ga Station; it’s a five-ten minute walk.
-Take subway line 1 and get off at Jonggak Station; it’s a five minute walk.
-Take subway line 3 and get off at Anguk Station; it’s a five minute walk.
+Take subway line 1 and get off at Jonggak Station; it’s a five-minute walk.
+Take subway line 3 and get off at Anguk Station; it’s also a five-minute walk.

 Gyeongbokgung : Take subway line 3 and get off at Gyeongbokgung Station (exit 5).

 National Folk Museum : nfm.go.kr

 Changdeokgung: Take subway line 3 and get off at Anguk Station (exit 3).